Frequently Asked Questions

 Upon request, we can provide you with a superbill.
 A superbill is an itemized list of services you can submit to your insurance company for reimbursement after paying out of pocket.
 Check with your insurance company to see if they accept out of network superbills for psychiatric behavioral health.

-What if I cannot afford my medications out of pocket?
+What if I can't afford my medications?